HenryLoenwind/enderio-wiki/Home.md

 3. Smile, you know you want to.

 ### Making me better
-If you would like, you can contribute to the wiki.
+If you would like, you can contribute to the wiki by forking [this](https://github.com/HenryLoenwind/enderio-wiki).
 Fix my awesome typing/spelling, whatever.

 Enjoy,
-CP
+CP & team